-As the Director of PAHO, I have created a system of core and cross-functional teams which have overall responsibility for identifying and assessing risks associated with the implementation of the Program of Work and the overall operations of the Organization.
-Core teams include the Office of Internal Oversight and Evaluation Services, the Ethics Office, the Office of Legal Counsel, the Country Focus Support Office, the Area of Planning, Budget and Resource Coordination, the Area of Human Resources Management, and the Area of Financial Resources Management.
+As the Director of PAHO, I have taken note that a system has been created of core and cross-functional teams which have overall responsibility for identifying and assessing risks associated with the implementation of the Program of Work and the overall operations of the Organization.
+Core teams include the Office of Internal Oversight and Evaluation Services, the Ethics Office, the Office of Legal Counsel, the Country Focus Support Office, the Area of Planning, Budget and Institutional Development, the Area of Human Resources Management, and the Area of Financial Resources Management.
 These core teams are responsible for establishing the control environment, and providing the discipline and structure for the achievement of the primary objectives of the system of internal control.

-Some examples of key cross-functional teams include the Integrity and Conflict Management System (ICMS), the Asset Protection and Loss Prevention Committee (APLPC), the PAHO Infrastructure Investment Projects Committee (PIIP), the Investment Committee, the Disaster Task Force, and the Epidemic Alert and Response Task Force.
+Some examples of key cross-functional teams include the Integrity and Conflict Management System (ICMS), the Asset Protection and Loss Prevention Committee (APLPC), the PAHO Infrastructure Investment Projects Committee (PIIC), the Investment Committee, the Disaster Task Force, and the Epidemic Alert and Response Task Force.